 If your company or organization is interested in scaling Agile, you may be looking into information related to the Scaled Agile Framework (SAFe) methodology to approach development projects.
 In general, SAFe involves practices and principles to take small teams and collaborative efforts to a larger, scaled level.
-User story mapping and roadmapping have unique places within the SAFe methodology, such that envisioned products can come to life in timely manners.
-Agile User Story Map & Product Roadmap is an ideal tool for flexible creation and management of user story maps and roadmaps for any program or project.
+User story mapping and road mapping have unique places within the SAFe methodology, such that envisioned products can come to life in a timely manner.
+Agile User Story Map & Product Roadmap is an ideal tool for the flexible creation and management of user story maps and roadmaps for any program or project.

 Successful Story Mapping

-The purpose of story mapping is to help streamline project development, and allow for timely delivery of a product.
-As such, it is integral that any SAFe program role understands the purpose of story maps; however, it is especially important for the product owner whose main responsibility is to provide a clear vision and effective framework for the project at hand.
+The purpose of story mapping is to help streamline project development and allow for the timely delivery of a product.
+As such, it is integral that any SAFe program role understands the purpose of story maps.
+However, it is especially important for the product owner whose main responsibility is to provide a clear vision and effective framework for the project at hand.

 After a product owner has successfully established a vision for their project, they should begin by performing Program Increment Planning (PI).
-In this crucial stage, the owner will determine the objectives of the project and what tasks are involved in the first increment of the project.
-However, this step can be more complicated than it sounds; it is a challenge to communicate vision and intention towards the development team.
+In this crucial stage, the owner will determine the objectives and what tasks are involved in the first increment of the project.
+However, this step can be more complicated than it sounds.
+It is a challenge to communicate vision and intention to the development team.